achille1789/smart-console/README.md

 # smart-console

 Simple JavaScript library that provides shorthand methods to manage console output with 0 dependencies.
 Customize your console output with different colors and formats style.
+Manage the new Performance Object.

 You can find the same library for the NodeJS [here](https://github.com/achille1789/smart-console-nodejs).

 Every console object method (for more info see: [MDN](https://developer.mozilla.org/en/docs/Web/API/console) and [Google API](https://developers.google.com/web/tools/chrome-devtools/console/console-reference)) has a name shortcut and predefined colors can be added to the log() messages.

+## Version 3.0
+__New Feature:__ Inserted the main methods from Performance Object, for more info [see here](https://developer.mozilla.org/it/docs/Web/API/Performance) and [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/performance).

 __The script can have different effects based on the browser used__

-__With this version some shorthand are changed__

 ## Files explanation:
 * index.html - list of examples